HomePropertyStudy on Basement Waterproofing Systems In Michigan

 Screenshot

-The integrated waterproofing system design follows the parallel redundancy model: exterior drainage and interior drainage are independent systems that each manage water through different mechanisms, so the failure of one does not leave the basement unprotected.
+The integrated waterproofing system follows the parallel redundancy model: exterior drainage and interior drainage are independent systems that each manage water through different mechanisms, so the failure of one does not leave the basement unprotected.

 References